surfsky/App.Animations/README.md

 # 1.App.Animations

-- Simple C# animation lib with fluent API.
+- A simple C# easing animation lib with fluent API.
-- Base on net-stardard 2.0 and netframework 4.6.1
+- Base on net-stardard 2.0 and netframework 4.6.1.
+- No depend on other libs.
 - Author: https://www.github.com/surfsky/
 - License: MIT

 # 2.Install

-Nuget-insall App.Animations
+nuget-insall App.Animations